everycure-org/matrix/docs/src/matrix/data_api.md

 Use the code snippet below to register the `BigQueryTableDataset` in the catalog.
 Upon being fed into a [Kedro node](https://docs.kedro.org/en/stable/nodes_and_pipelines/nodes.html), this dataset will yield the corresponding table in the form of a [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) dataframe.

 > NOTE: Our implementation of the `BigQueryTableDataset` is essentially a wrapper of the [spark-bigquery-connector](https://github.com/GoogleCloudDataproc/spark-bigquery-connector).
-Optization techniques such as predicate pushdown are automatically performed upon usage.
+Optimization techniques such as predicate pushdown are automatically performed upon usage.

 ```yaml
 # catalog.yml